 - Children find the eggs

 To add some extra mystery, create riddle-like clues for each hiding place.
 You could also use card substitutes in case you forget to collect a chocolate egg or two from behind the sofa.
-If you’re in a public place, keep the chocolate out of the way of any animals, especially dogs.
+Make sure to keep the chocolate out of the way of any pets, especially dogs.

 2. Egg Painting